inverurie group logo

 Overview

 A gap in the dunes is reached where the outflow from the Loch of Strathbeg reaches the sea.
 Here we head inland around the edge of the lagoon - a great habitat for wading birds.
-We climb up the dunes on the far side to pick up a path along the top.
-The Loch of Strathbeg can be seen ahead.

 We continue crossing a footbridge over a drainage canal and then another larger bridge, across the main outflow of the Loch of Strathbeg.
 On the far side we turn left back downstream towards the beach.
 When the flat grassy area is reached we bear right (south), following the bottom of the sandy bank.
-Many birds can often be seen.

 We follow faint grassy tracks, sometimes a little wet underfoot, for almost a kilometre until it is possible to cross the ground towards the dunes safely.
 A faint sandy vehicle track then eases the passage over the dunes and back down onto the beach.
 We now continue along the beach.
 The lighthouse at Rattray Head goes out of sight around a corner and three kilometres pass below the dunes before the corner is rounded and the lighthouse is seen again.

-This description is based on a Walkhighlands route and may change after reconnaissance.
+This description may change after further reconnaissance.

 Sunday, 1 June 2025